mlrepa/mlrepa-library/docs/mlops/mlops-2-api-frameworks.md

 app.run(debug=True)
 ```

-> The server restarts automatically when code changes.It allows working with a debugger.Remember to disable it when deploying the service.
+!!!
+Note
->
+    The server restarts automatically when code changes.It allows working with a debugger.Remember to disable it when deploying the service.

 **2. Make the server publicly accessible**